Seeing Like a Toolkit: How Toolkits Envision the Work of AI Ethics: Introduction

-We provide recommendations for designers of AI ethics toolkits---both future and existing---to (1) embrace the non-technical dimensions of AI ethics work, (2) support the work of engaging with stakeholders\footnote{Here, we use the term ``stakeholder'' expansively, to include both potential users of the toolkits, others who may be part of the AI design, development, and deployment process, as well as other direct and indirect stakeholders who may be impacted by AI systems.
+We provide recommendations for designers of AI ethics toolkits---both future and existing---to (1) embrace the non-technical dimensions of AI ethics work; (2) support the work of engaging with stakeholders\footnote{Here, we use the term ``stakeholder'' expansively, to include both potential users of the toolkits, others who may be part of the AI design, development, and deployment process, as well as other direct and indirect stakeholders who may be impacted by AI systems.
 We take this expansive approach following Lucy Suchman's work complicating the notion of the user \cite{suchman2002located} as well as Forlizzi and Zimmerman's work calling for more attention to stakeholders outside of the end users\cite{forlizzi2013promoting}.
-In cases where we specifically mean the users of the toolkit, we use the term ``user.''} from non-technical backgrounds, and (3) structure the work of AI ethics as a problem for collective action.
-We contemplate how we, as a research community, can facilitate toolkits that achieve these goals, and how we might create metaphors and formats beyond toolkits that resist the solutionism prevalent in today's resources.
+In cases where we specifically mean the users of the toolkit, we use the term ``user.''} from non-technical backgrounds; and (3) structure the work of AI ethics as a problem for collective action.
+We end with a discussion of how we, as a research community, can foster the design of toolkits that achieve these goals, and we grapple with how we might create metaphors and formats beyond toolkits that resist the solutionism\footnote{Although we provide suggestions for how to improve the design of AI ethics toolkits, we are wary of wholesale endorsing this form, as it may lead towards a technosolutionist approach.
+Nonetheless, this is the dominant paradigm for resources to support AI ethics in practice.
+As they are widely used, we believe there is value in exploring how the toolkit may be improved following the "practical turn" of values in design research \cite{flanagan2014values}, while simultaneously grappling with its limitations \cite[cf.][]{shilton2018values}.} prevalent in today's resources.